ARM-DOE/sts/conf/README.md

 client_ssl_key: ../../conf/client.key
 ```

 Everything under `dynamic` represents configuration that can change without requiring a server restart.

+The `bin_size` is the target number of bytes of data to be sent in a single HTTP request.

+When `compression` set to `true` the data payload is gzipped.

-Under `tags` are keys
-that represent a tag pattern (except `DEFAULT` which houses the default parameters not overriden).
-A tag is simply the part of
+Under `tags` are keys that represent a tag pattern (except `DEFAULT` which houses the default parameters not overriden).
-the file path between the outgoing root and the first dot.
+A tag is simply the part of the file path between the outgoing root and the first dot.

 Tags with a lower `priority` integer value have higher priority.